clockworksspheres/ramdisk/src/Docs/DesignThoughts/SystemSpecifics/Windows/RamdiskSoftwareSettingUpForWindows11.md

 aim_ll -R -u <drive number>
 ```

-If a mounted to a directory, run the above command, then:
+If a mounted to a directory, run the above command, then run the following windows command:

 ``` powershell
 mountvol "<mount directory>" /D